Same-sex marriage in Liechtenstein: Religious performance

 The Catholic Church opposes same-sex marriage and does not allow its clergy to officiate at such marriages.
-In 2007, Archbishop of Vaduz Wolfgang Haas criticized efforts to legalize same-sex registered partnerships, calling same-sex unions "[contradictions of] both the order of creation and the order of salvation".
+In 2007, the Archbishop of Vaduz, Wolfgang Haas, criticized efforts to legalize same-sex registered partnerships, calling same-sex unions "[contradictions of] both the order of creation and the order of salvation".
 He reiterated his opposition in 2010, calling the introduction of registered partnerships "completely wrong".
 In March 2022, Haas called same-sex marriage a "diabolical attack [on marriage and the family]".
 Protesting the passage of a same-sex marriage motion in the Landtag, he announced in December 2022 that he would cancel a Mass traditionally held on New Year's Day at the opening session of Parliament.
 Haas said that same-sex marriage "runs counter to natural sensibility, to natural law in accordance with reason and, in particular, to the Christian concept of the human being."
 Prime Minister Risch criticized the cancellation, accusing Haas of "put[ing] the dividing before the unifying".
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.

 The Federation of Evangelical Lutheran Churches in Switzerland and the Principality of Liechtenstein does not perform same-sex marriages, but Hartwig Janus, the priest of the Vaduz church between 2004 and 2011, called for the acceptance of same-sex partnerships in 2010.

 Public opinion

 In June 2017, following the approval of a same-sex marriage law by the German Bundestag, the Liechtensteiner Vaterland commissioned an online opinion poll wherein it asked its readers whether they supported or opposed the legalisation of same-sex marriages in Liechtenstein.
 55% answered "yes and as quickly as possible" and another 14% answered "yes" but were opposed to or had difficulties supporting adoption by same-sex spouses.
 27% opposed same-sex marriage, while the remaining 4% were undecided or indifferent.

-A poll conducted in February 2021 by the Liechtenstein Institute showed that a majority of voters from each political party answered positively when asked "Should same-sex couples have the same rights as heterosexual couples in all areas?".
+A poll conducted in February 2021 by the Liechtenstein Institute (Liechtenstein-Institut) showed that a majority of voters from each political party answered positively when asked "Should same-sex couples have the same rights as heterosexual couples in all areas?".
 In total, 72% of voters supported same-sex marriage (48% "Yes", 24% "Rather Yes") and 28% opposed (14% "No", 14% "Rather No").
 Voters from the Free List were the most supportive (96% in favour, 4% opposed), followed by voters from the Progressive Citizens' Party (74% in favour, 27% opposed), the Patriotic Union (68% in favour, 32% opposed), independents (65% in favour, 35% opposed) and the Democrats for Liechtenstein (55% in favour, 45% opposed).